-An Expert Advisory Group (EAG), involving laboratory personnel and representatives of the Australian and New Zealand jurisdictions has been formed by the Food Regulation Standing Committee - Implementation Sub-Committee to identify and evaluate appropriate methods of analysis associated with all applications to FSANZ, including GM applications.

-The EAG has indicated that for GM applications, the full DNA sequence of the insert and adjacent genomic DNA is sufficient data to be provided.
-Using this information, any analytical laboratory would have the capability to develop a PCR-based detection method.
-This sequence information has been supplied by the Applicant for MON88302 to satisfy the requirement for detection methodology in the FSANZ Application Handbook (FSANZ, 2011).
+An Expert Advisory Group (EAG), involving laboratory personnel and representatives of the Australian and New Zealand jurisdictions has been formed by the Implementation Sub-Committee for Food Regulation [a subcommittee of the Food Regulation Standing Committee (FRSC)] to identify and evaluate appropriate methods of analysis associated with all applications to FSANZ, including GM applications.
+The EAG has indicated that for GM applications, the full DNA sequence of the insert and adjacent genomic DNA are sufficient data to be provided.
+Using this information, any analytical laboratory would be able to develop a PCR-based detection method.
+The relevant sequence information for MON88701 has been supplied by the Applicant to satisfy the requirement for detection methodology in the FSANZ Application Handbook (FSANZ, 2011).